Tyler Larter

 Tyler Larter (born March 12, 1968) is a Canadian former professional ice hockey centre.
-He played in one National Hockey League (NHL) game for the Washington Capitals, playing against the New York Islanders.
+He played one game in the National Hockey League (NHL) for the Washington Capitals during the 1989–90 season.
+The rest of his career, which lasted from 1988 to 1994, was spent in the minor leagues and then in Europe.
+Larter's one NHL game was on February 2, 1990 against the New York Islanders.
 He failed to register a point and went -1 in the game, taking two shots on goal.

-Larter was born in Charlottetown, Prince Edward Island.
+He was born in Charlottetown, Prince Edward Island.